Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 Hermit crabs’ shells are created by mollusks and tailored for their bodies.
 Despite this, hermit crabs have no problem fitting into, moving around, and living in their discarded shells.

 The uropod is a much bigger appendage than a hermit crab’s legs.
-It needs to be that way so that it can carry shells that almost always dwarf the hermit crabs by comparison.
+It needs to be that way to carry shells that almost always dwarf the hermit crabs by comparison.

 A hermit crab’s ability to carry its large shell impacts its strength.
 In the above study, researchers also explored what determines a hermit crab’s strength.